wach128/cordova-plugin-health/README.md

 - endDate: {type: Date}, end data to which to get the data
 - dataType: {type: String}, the data type to be queried (see below for supported data types)
 - bucket: {type: String}, if specified, aggregation is grouped an array of "buckets" (windows of time), supported values are: 'hour', 'day', 'week', 'month', 'year'
+- includeCalsAndDist: {type: boolean}, optional, only used for activity, adds 2 additional fields, calories (kcal) and distance (m) for each detected activity. **Warning**: access to calories and distance must have been granted!
 - successCallback: {type: function(data)}, called if all OK, data contains the result of the query, see below for returned data types.
 If no buckets is specified, the result is an object.
 If a bucketing strategy is specified, the result is an array.
 - errorCallback: {type: function(err)}, called if something went wrong, err contains a textual description of the problem